 • One (1) set of exemplary teaching materials;

-• One (1) example of recent scholarly/creative activity.
+• One (1) example of recent exemplary scholarly/creative activity.

 4.6.
 Selection: The University Awards Committee shall evaluate the evidence submitted by each nominee.
 The name(s) of the award recipient(s) shall be forwarded to the Executive Committee of the Academic Senate.